AlexLamson/CS-Women-Web-Resume-Template/README.md

 This is a simple online resume template build with Bootstrap 4.
 This template is geared for college students who want to build a web portfolio.

 ## To Use
-Simply clone the repository and edit as desired.
+1. Download or clone the repository
+2. Edit and make changes as needed
+3. Commit and push changes
+4. Make sure your repository is named username.github.io